JGRennison/multi-aspect-signals-grf/README.md

 * This GRF does not include semaphores or any type of pre-signal.

+### More information

+* For more information on GRF parameters and the different signal types, see the [Wiki](https://github.com/JGRennison/multi-aspect-signals-grf/wiki).

 ### Development

 * Compiling requires a forked verison of NML with additional features from [here](https://github.com/JGRennison/nml).